- Section 194J - TDS on Fees for Professional or Technical Services

 If you don’t deduct TDS, then you may be liable to pay a penalty. |

-Penalty interest @ 1% p.m. can be levied on you, if tax is not deducted.
-Period of interest will start from date tax needs to be deducted till it is deducted. |
+Penalty interest @ 1% p.m. can be levied on you if tax is not deducted.
+The period of interest will start from the date the tax needs to be deducted till it is deducted. |

-Penalty interest @ 1.5% p.m. can be levied on you, if tax is deducted but not paid to the government on time.
-Period of interest will start from the date tax is deducted till it is actually paid. |
+Penalty interest @ 1.5% p.m. can be levied on you if tax is deducted but not paid to the government on time.
+The period of interest will start from the date tax is deducted till it is actually paid. |

 Specific Provisions: |

 ?
-If you get delayed in filing of Form 26QC, then a penalty of Rs 200 per day may be levied.
-However, the amount of penalty cannot exceed the amount of TDS. |
+If you get delayed in filing Form 26QC, then a penalty of Rs 200 per day may be levied.
+However, the penalty amount cannot exceed the TDS amount. |

 ?
-In case of late issuance of TDS certificate i.e. Form 16C, then a penalty of Rs 100 per day may be levied.
-Similarly, the amount of penalty cannot exceed the amount of TDS. |
+In case of late issuance of TDS certificate, i.e., Form 16C, then a penalty of Rs 100 per day may be levied.
+Similarly, the penalty amount of penalty cannot exceed the amount of TDS. |

 The provisions of TDS are very vast and complicated to understand unless they are simplified.
 We hope that after reading our blog, Sec 194-IB is more familiar to you than before.
-To make it even more understandable, we included an info-graphic differentiating between 194-I & 194-IB.
+To make it even more understandable, we included an infographic differentiating between 194-I & 194-IB.
 If you are anyhow falling under the provisions of Sec 194-IB, we request you to comply with all the rules and save yourself from any kind of notices, penalty etc.

 If you need any further assistance, then you can also get in touch with our eCAs.
 You can also file your income tax return for free!
 Visit at Tax2Win and file today.
 Keep following our blog and social media pages for regular updates.